-- 1. Excludes current and non-current lease liabilities, which are shown separately (refer to note 2 below) and the U.S. class action settlement of US\$6,375 (\$8,445).
-The U.S. class action settlement will be fully funded by the Company's insurance carriers and the Company will not be required to pay any portion of the settlement. - 2.
-Relates to the undiscounted lease payments to be made by the Company over the remaining lease terms. - 3.
-Includes payments for the use of offices and shared space from a related party. - 4.
-US dollar amounts have been converted at the closing rate on June 30, 2023, of \$1.3247 per US dollar.
+1. Excludes current and non-current lease liabilities, which are shown separately (refer to 2 below) and the Canadian class action settlement of US\$2,125 (\$2,886), which is being fully funded by the Company's insurance carriers and was paid over to the plaintiff's firm on October 8, 2023.
+The Company will not be required to pay any portion of the settlement.

+2. Relates to the undiscounted lease payments to be made by the Company over the remaining lease terms.

+3. Includes payments for the use of offices and shared space from a related party.

+4. US dollar amounts have been converted at the closing rate on September 30, 2023, of \$1.3579 per US dollar.